 '''

 singleuser:

 lifecycleHooks:

 postStart:

 exec:

-command: ["cp", "-a", "src", "target"]
+command: ["your", "command", "here"]

 '''

-Each element of the command needs to be a separate item in the list.
-Note that this command will be run from the \$HOME location of the user's running container, meaning that commands that place files relative to ./ will result in users seeing those files in their home directory.
+Note that this command will be run from the \$HOME location of the user's running container, meaning that commands that place files relative to . / will result in users seeing those files in their home directory.
 You can use commands like wget to place files where you like.

 However, keep in mind that this command will be run each time a user starts their server.
-For this reason, we recommend using nbqitpuller to synchronize your user folders with a git repository.
+For this reason, we recommend using nbgitpuller to synchronize your user folders with a git repository.

-Using nbgitpuller to synchronize a folder
+Using nbgitpuller for synchronizing a folder